tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ## 8 Validating Test Implementations (normative)

-Implementers of the BDQ Tests SHOULD validate the behavior of the internals of their Test `Implementations` with unit Tests, and MUST validate that each Test `Implementation` is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.
+Implementers of the BDQ Tests SHOULD validate the behavior of the internals of their Test implementations with unit Tests, and MUST validate that each Test `Implementation` is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.

 For synthetic Test Validation Data that could be conflated with actual data, see [Guide to Marking and Identifying Synthetic and Modified Data](../synthetic/index.md)